rasca/django-cuit/README.rst

 TODO
 ----

-- Automatically unzzip the downloaded database in memory
+- Automatically unzip the downloaded database in memory
 - Allow updating the database with the *no denomination* database
 - Complete the *monotributo* activities
 - Check transactions when updating